Home Study & Qualifications

 Completed Department of Children and Families Child Abuse and Neglect Clearance.

 Employer Reference for each adopting parent who is employed outside the home.
-Forms will be provided to you at your first Home Study meeting.

 A Certified Birth Certificate for each adopting parent and each other member of the household.